 What challenges might the children face?

-Each session started with the researcher introducing himself to the children, followed by a short explanation of what would be given to them and their right to stop at any time.
-Then, the children started playing with the application, while the researcher guided them through the activity by telling them what to do next or helping them if they were having trouble.
-Throughout the session, the researcher asked questions to clarify that the children understood what they were doing, e.g. asking them to explain what they did or by asking context specific questions like “Why did the robot move there.”
-Whenever the children expressed an opinion or provided the researcher with feedback, the researcher attempted to help them elaborate on it and perhaps get their opinion on how to improve it.
-At the end of the session, the children were asked to rate the application based on how much they liked it using a 5-likert scale with smiley faces (the Smileyometer [33]) and also to suggest improvements.
+Each session began with the researcher introducing himself, followed by a short explanation of the activity and their right to stop at any time.
+Afterwards, the children played with the application while the researcher occasionally provided guidance (i.e, telling them what to do next or helping them if they were having trouble).
+Throughout the session, the researcher asked questions to clarify that the children understood what they were doing; for example asking them to explain what they did, or by asking context specific questions like “Why did the robot move there.”
+Whenever the children expressed an opinion or provided feedback, the researcher attempted to help them elaborate on it and perhaps suggest how to improve it.
+At the end of the session, the children were prompted to rate how much they liked the application using a 5-likert scale with smiley faces (the Smileyometer [33]) and also to suggest improvements.
 The collected data consisted of the researchers' written notes and observations.

 Overall, the application was very appealing to all children.
-Most of the feedback that we received from the two pairs of teachers was reflected clearly throughout all sessions.
-More specifically, the majority of the comments of the first pair of teachers applied to what was observed in the way the 3 year old girl was using the application and whereas most of what the second pair of teachers said was reflected in what the 5 year old boy was doing.
+Most of the feedback that we received from the two pairs of teachers was apparent throughout the sessions.
+More specifically, the majority of the comments from the first pair of teachers applied to what was observed in the way the 3 year old girl used the application.
+Conversely, much of what the second pair of teachers said was apparent in what the behavior of the 5 year old boy.

 The four 4 year old girls reflected data from both sessions with the teachers at different times.
-The 3 year old girl, as well as one of the 4 year old girls were having some trouble tracing the line, as their fingers would lose contact with the iPad and unwanted results would occur, something that the 5 year old boy exceled at.
-This was, however, not a significant source of frustration for the girls as she were able to complete all of the tasks.
-Another interesting observation was that all 3 and 4 year old children were having some trouble starting the drawn lines on the robot (they started next to it instead), which resulted in ostensible unresponsiveness.
-While the 5 year old boy mostly interacted with the iPad independently, the 3 year old girl and a 4 year old girl inquired for instructions multiple times on each level (“What do I do now?”).
-In a manner similar to what the teachers predicted, the researcher’s observations suggests that the girl did not attempt to understand the application independently, but she would only expect explicit instructions given to her by the adult present.
+The 3 year old girl, as well as one of the 4 year old girls, experienced difficulty tracing the line.
+Their fingers often lost contact with the iPad, with unwanted results, something that the 5 year old boy exceled at.
+However this did not cause significant frustration for the girls, given that both were able to complete all of the tasks.
+Another interesting observation was that all of the 3 and 4 year old children had trouble with starting the drawn lines on the robot (they started next to it instead), which resulted in ostensible unresponsiveness.
+While the 5 year old boy mostly interacted with the iPad independently, the 3 and a 4 year old girls sought instructions multiple times on each level (“What do I do now?”).
+The girls sought instructions in a manner similar to what the teachers predicted.
+The researcher’s observations suggest that these girls did not attempt to understand the application independently, rather they expected explicit instructions from the adult researcher.
 The boy, on the other hand, reached the last level of the game before asking for help.

-The difficulty of the content and the concepts of all levels seemed to be age appropriate for both children, with the exception of level 4, which only the 5 year old boy understood.
-Even though the boy initially failed to complete level 4, he was able to explain what was happening when asked, after the level was demonstrated to him, whereas the other children could not recreate the result or explain the cause and effect.
+The difficulty of the content and the concepts of each level seemed age appropriate for all children; with the exception of level 4, which only the 5 year old boy understood.
+Although the boy initially failed to complete level 4, he was able to explain what was happening when asked after the level was demonstrated to him.
+The other children, however, could neither recreate the result nor explain the cause and effect.